Gardening This Weekend: November 24, 2022

 • Clover, dandelions, henbit, chickweed and other non-grassy weeds can be controlled by a spray of a broadleafed weedkiller (containing 2,4-D) if applied soon, before winter’s cold sets in to stay.
 Read and follow label directions.

 • Houseplants for scale insects, mealybugs, whiteflies and fungal gnats.
-Talk to your independent retail garden center or experienced hardware store advisor for suggestions on the best controls.
+Talk to your independent retail garden center for advice on the best controls.

 • Protect peach and plum trees from leaf curl (peaches) and bacterial stem canker (plums).
 Apply a copper-based fungicide now.
 There is no treatment that will help in the spring.